StackVista/stackstate-docs/configure/topology/tune-topology-synchronization.md

 This guide lays out steps to tune topology synchronization for best performance on a Kubernetes deployment of StackState.

-## Observing topology synchronization performance
+## Observe topology synchronization performance

-To understand how topology synchronization is performing, take a look at the status page of the synchronization you are interested in, using the [StackState CLI](/setup/cli-install.md).
+To understand how a topology synchronization is performing, use the [StackState CLI](/setup/cli-install.md) to take a look at the synchronization's status page.

 ```javascript
 > sts topology show urn:stackpack:stackstate:instance:44a9ce1e-413c-4c4c-819d-2095c1229dda:sync:stackstate